dominique-mueller/react-material-ui-deepmerge-issue-reproduction/README.md

 modifiers (e.g. `computeStyle` or `offset`), the arrow does not get placed properly.

-An analysis shows: If a custom `PopperProps` value is defined, it gets deepmerged with the `PopperProps` value inside the `<Tooltip />` component, yet that deepmerge process does not combine the modifiers but replace all existing modifiers with the custom ones, thus removing the modifier that is responsible for properly positioning the arrow.
+An analysis shows: If a custom `PopperProps` value is defined, it gets deepmerged with the `PopperProps` value inside the `<Tooltip />` component, yet that deepmerge process does not combine the modifiers but replaces all existing modifiers with the custom ones, thus removing the modifier that is responsible for properly positioning the arrow.

 **Works (no modifiers)**